Sushreesatarupa/CSE-Third-Year/Microprocessor and Microcontrollers/Question/Midsem-2021.md

 ---

-16.What will be the value of accumulator and flags (CY, S, P and Z), after the execution of the following program.
+16. What will be the value of accumulator and flags (CY, S, P and Z), after the execution of the following program.

  MVI D, 7F H
  MVI C, 3E H
  MOV A, C
  RLC
  RLC
  ANA D
  HLT

 **(1 Point)**

 **Answer:**